 L’elisir is an exhilarating mixture of musical styles, taking its audience from giddy, knockabout farce to heartfelt sincerity.
 Colourful orchestration helps paint a lively, affectionate scene of rural life, busy with eccentricity, emotion and comic escapades.

 Since its premiere in 2007, Annabel Arden’s L’elisir d’amore has become a real Glyndebourne classic, beloved for its warmth and sunny good humour.
 Relocating the action to Italy in the 1940s, Arden preserves the opera’s original small-town sweetness, its sense of dusty hopefulness and optimism, but spices it with just a hint of 20th-century politics.
 Adina’s handsome suitor Belcore is a soldier, and the black uniforms that he and the rest of his platoon wear nod to the fascism whose spread across Europe during the 1940s would threaten and ultimately destroy such communities.
 The sense of a rural idyll, of joyful innocence, is painfully intensified by the knowledge that it cannot endure.

 Donizetti was very skilled at using particular instruments to conjure a whole mood.
 One of the most famous examples of this is the aria ‘Una furtiva lagrima’, which Nemorino sings with a solo bassoon.

-Alexandra met up with Jonathan Davies, the London Philharmonic Orchestra’s Principal Bassoon, to find out more.
-‘I think that he chose [the bassoon] because it’s a good reflection of the tenor’ says Jonathan, ‘the pleading tone and singing register of the instrument really reflects what’s going on on stage’.
+Jonathan Davies, the London Philharmonic Orchestra’s Principal Bassoon says ‘I think that he chose [the bassoon] because it’s a good reflection of the tenor.
+The pleading tone and singing register of the instrument really reflects what’s going on on stage’.